heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

 # Let's get to know each other!
-* During class, we'll have lots of group exercises and breakout rooms; and I hope you'll form study groups to work on homeworks together.
 * Please form groups of 3-4 with people sitting around you, and share:
 * Your name.
 * Where you're from and which neighborhood you live in now.